Alex-Betz/essays/potato/README.md

 	   src="wc:Mexico_topographic_map-blank.svg"
 	   caption="Map of Mexico.">

 Potatoes and the fight to find a genetically resistant variant begs whether the "Latino continuum" can be more-than-human—one found within the texts of plants that are neither entirely Latin American nor European.
 Gardens, deserts, and the environment are storied archives.
 When we read each plant and ecosystem as a text, their narratives reflect a historical coming and going.
 The wild species being brought from Mexico and cultivated to recreate a resistant Edinburgh potato not only offers the chance to read a different "Latin American return" outside of the geographical area of the Americas, but also one that extends beyond published texts and people who return to their country of origin, to include plants.
 The duration for which the Edinburgh potato will remain resistant is unknown, and scientific research conducted in Edinburgh is ongoing.
 Research to cultivate a resistant potato will hopefully also benefit not only Latin American countries but also other countries in need, and be conducted collaboratively within their communities.
-In doing so, we may find some (maybe not all) answers to the questions we ask of plants at every twist and turn.
+In doing so, we may find some answers to the questions we ask of plants at every twist and turn.
 <param ve-image
 	   src="gh:JessaMaria/Potatos/main/potato/second.png"
 	   caption="*The Southern Herald.,* March 15, 1912.
 Provided by: Mississippi Department of Archives and History.">